-An implication of Keynes’ reasoning is that alterations in wages and interest rates can impact on the demand for the neoclassical “factors” of production – labor and capital – in unpredictable and “strange” ways, because in impacting on the purchasing power of various income groups and product prices, these alterations in factor prices produce a complex of substitution and income effects that can operate in different directions.
+An implication of Keynes’ reasoning is that alterations in wages and interest rates can impact on the demand for the neoclassical factors of production – labor and capital – in unpredictable and “strange” ways, because in impacting on product prices and the purchasing power of various income groups, these alterations in factor prices produce a complex of substitution and income effects that can operate in different directions.
 It suggests that there is no level of employment that the economy automatically gravitates toward (no natural rate of unemployment) and no tendency for the real rate of interest to move to a level that induces just the right amount of private investment to sustain full employment (Keynes explicitly rejected Wicksell’s notion of a natural rate of interest).

-Vernengo, in the linked post, then discusses how the two opposing views – Keynes’ position that unemployment is the result of demand deficiency and the neoclassical position that unemployment is due to wage and price rigidities – fare in light of the capital debates.
+Vernengo, in the linked post, then discusses how the two opposing views – Keynes’ position that unemployment is the result of insufficient aggregate demand and the neoclassical position that unemployment is due to market imperfections – fare in light of the capital debates.

-The debates showed, among other things, that the marginalist claim of an automatic tendency to the full utilization of the factors of production had no sound basis.
+The debates showed that the marginalist claim of an automatic tendency to the full utilization of the factors of production could not be sustained.
 If there was unemployment, neoclassical reasoning suggested that a fall in the real wage would cause a substitution of labor for capital goods and a rise in employment.
 But this reasoning was shown to be incorrect.
 A wage reduction will cheapen not only labor but also capital goods that are produced through the employment of labor, complicating the substitution effects.
-Even if the substitution effects operate in the assumed direction, income effects associated with workers receiving lower real wages, capitalists receiving lower prices (though higher relative to wages) and rentiers receiving a higher real interest rate due to falling product prices (which redistributes income from capitalists to rentiers), could have an overall impact on demand that was negative, depending on propensities to spend of the various groups, and so could cause less of both labor and capital goods to be employed.
+Even if the substitution effects operate in the assumed direction, income effects associated with workers receiving lower real wages, capitalists receiving lower prices (though higher relative to wages) and rentiers receiving a higher real interest rate due to falling product prices (which redistributes income from capitalists to rentiers) could have an overall impact on demand that was negative, depending on propensities to spend of the various groups, and so could cause less of both labor and capital goods to be employed.

 In general, the impact on employment of a fall in real wages is ambiguous and will depend on circumstances.
 At the moment, with demand depressed globally and domestic private sector demand also weak, falling wages would seem, if anything, more likely to exacerbate the employment situation than improve it.